power-watt/notes/machine-learning-resources.md

   * Examples: "Smart" devices - Smart phone, Smart Watch, Smart Home - All are IoT
   * Other Example: fridge, toaster, or car engine being connected to the internet
 * Arduinos and Raspberry Pis are good for this
+* Any knowledge of network protocols, cyber security, and signal processing is useful
 * **Industrial Internet of Things (IIoT)**
   * IoT but for industry applications
   * Example: General Electric is starting to embed its products with sensors that comunicate over an internet connection and sell software to go along with it